Alexander-Golovshchinskiy/Bioinformartics-Training/README.md

 - Match reporting and summary statistics

 **Testing data:**
-Custom short sequences aligned approximately to the Lambda virus genome reference.
+Custom short patterns (`ERR266411_1.first1000.fastq`) matched to the Lambda virus genome reference (`lambda_virus.fa`).

 **Example use cases:**
 - Generate artificial reads from a viral genome and align them exactly
 - Load real Illumina reads and check for exact or reverse complement matches
 - Search for short patterns allowing mismatches (e.g. mutation-tolerant motifs)

-This script is ideal for learning and testing basic DNA sequence alignment methods without relying on complex tools like BWA or Bowtie.
+This script can be useful for learning and testing basic DNA sequence alignment methods without relying on complex tools like BWA or Bowtie.

 ---